+Note:

-d/ amount of reimbursements billed
+a.
+Amount of reimbursements billed to a state agency/department

-e/ amount of current year reimbursement items billed, excluding any amounts of reimbursements, which according to law, must be credited to an appropriation current at the time of collection or at the time cash is ordered into the treasury. f/ amount of any reimbursement items billed which, according to law, must be credited to an appropriation current at the time of collection or at the time cash is ordered into the treasury, and a reserve is deemed appropriate.
+b.
+Amount of current year reimbursement billed, excluding reimbursements, which by law, must be credited to an appropriation current at the time of collection.

-g/ amount of reimbursement item billed that is applicable to prior fiscal year appropriations no longer available for encumbrance.
+c.
+Amount of reimbursements billed that are applicable to prior fiscal year appropriations no longer available for encumbrance.

+Record Accounts Receivable-Abatements (Billed to Other Governments)